-This category includes investments in two common collective investment funds.
+This category includes investments in JP Morgan US Equity Value Advantage Fund.
 Common Collective Trusts may have active or passive strategies in publicly traded equity and fixed income securities.
-The fair values of Common Collective Trusts investments have been determined using the NAV provided by the administrators of the common collective trusts.
+The fair value of Common Collective Trust investments have been determined using the NAV provided by the administrators of the common collective trust.
 Common Collective Trusts usually have higher liquidity than other investment strategies valued at NAV.